Kadee80/webdev_sp25/Week04/README.md

-# HW - Due Tuesday, Week 5
+# HW - Due Thursday, Week 5

 Time to start thinking about your midterm project!
 You will be presenting next week a proposal along with your layout in class next THURSDAY.